 He explained that the first resistance movement created was called the Palestinian Liberation Organization (PLO), a movement that many Palestinians were behind, and one he was a part of.
 Lliwat further explained that both Hamas and PLO fought together initially.

-Lliwat said that he didn’t support what Hamas did on the 7th of October and there’s no way to justify killing and kidnapping kids even if it’s resistance.
+Lliwat said that he didn’t support what Hamas did on Oct.
+7 and there’s no way to justify killing and kidnapping kids even if it’s resistance.

 A Jewish student in the audience asked how they could open these kinds of discussions to their parents.